 The Value Reporting Foundation is also committed to the delivery of a more coherent corporate reporting system by working closely with the IFRS Foundation and other leading framework providers and standard-setters around the world.

-A global organization, the Value Reporting Foundation has staff on four continents and strong networks of business and investor supporters that recognize the benefits of reporting on a more complete range of factors that drive enterprise value.
+A global organisation, the Value Reporting Foundation has staff on four continents and strong networks of business and investor supporters that recognise the benefits of reporting on a more complete range of factors that drive enterprise value.

 Overwhelmingly, business leaders agree that understanding multiple sources of value is important to making timely, well informed decisions, with 99% of respondents to an upcoming Value Reporting Foundation, AICPA and Black Sun survey reporting this belief.
 Across all C-suite executives, the importance of broader information was undisputed, and more business leaders than ever before felt that it is important to consider broader information alongside financial information.